shahsevil/Step-Project-Tinder/readme.md

 10. Create a few profiles (name + link to a picture from the web)
 11. When a Yes/No button is pressed - show the next profile, the picture and name on the page should change
 12. When the list of the available profiles runs out - start showing them again
-13. Create a DAO class, store collection of profiles there
+13. Create a org.DAO class, store collection of profiles there
 14. Add a servlet with the "/liked" address, output a static (hardcoded) list of profiles that user "liked"
 15. After the user had clicked on all the available profiles, redirect him to the "/liked" page
 16. "/liked" page should only show the profiles for which we pressed Yes